coneco-lab/brainstim-multimodal/README.md

 The two submission methods are equivalent: you are free to choose based on your taste.
 What matters is that you do not miss the deadlines.

 :pushpin: **Note:** while the two submission methods are equally valid, this might be a good time to learn the basics of Git/GitHub.
-If you are interested, see [Reproducible Workflows](/docs/reproducible-workflows.md) for more.
+If you are interested, you can follow this [Git Tutorial](https://github.com/coneco-lab/git-tutorial) for more.

 ## **Calendar**